 This Agreement aims to provide fair and agreed conditions of employment to enable Council to employ and retain a well-trained and motivated workforce.
-This enables the organisation to deliver a range of services to our community as defined within our Strategic Management Plan and Corporate Plan.
+This enables Council to deliver a range of services to our community as defined within our Strategic Management Plan and Corporate Plan.

-It is agreed by employees of Council that we will seek to deliver effective, cost efficient and customer focused services to our customers.
+It is agreed by employees of Council that we will seek to deliver effective, cost efficient and customer focused services.